188.8.131.52 Center Director, or designee, shall establish, document, execute and maintain software processes per the requirements in this directive.

 Many, if not all, Centers started a Software Engineering Process Group (SEPG) and chartered and tasked it with the development of their organization's software processes.
 These products are typically documented and maintained current in a suitable repository.
 Centers typically use a software process asset library (PAL) as a repository for the storage and maintenance of their software development processes.
 PALs typically align with overall Center business management systems and process and procedure libraries.

-The number and type of standard processes to be developed or implemented are left to the Center to determine, but, if developed properly, they are sufficient to progress through the phases of the software development life cycle, while satisfying the entrance and exit criteria (see topic 7.9 - Entrance and Exit Criteria) for reviews and life-cycle phase transitions (see SWE-019).
+The number and type of standard processes to be developed or implemented are left to the Center to determine, but, if developed properly, they are sufficient to progress through the phases of the software development life cycle, while satisfying the entrance and exit criteria (see Topic 7.9) for reviews and life-cycle phase transitions.
 These standard processes interpret and reflect the application of the requirements in NPR 7150.2.
 They include activities that incorporate best practices for developing quality software and software systems.

-For organizations developing Class A, B, and C software (Class C software as defined by the Center requirements), the Center processes benefit by aligning with the processes contained in the Software Engineering Institute's (SEI) CMMI® method.
-The degree to which they follow the CMMI® method can be assessed in a Standard CMMI® Appraisal Method for Process Improvement ( SCAMPISM) activity (see the CMMI® 157).
-To the extent appropriate and useful, Class D and Class E software development will also benefit by the use of these CMMI®-aligned Center processes.
+For organizations developing Class A, B, and C software (Class C software as defined by the Center requirements), the Center processes benefit by aligning with the processes contained in the CMMI Institute's CMMI method.
+The degree to which they follow the CMMI method can be assessed in an external appraisal activity (see the CMMI).
+To the extent appropriate and useful, Class D and Class E software development will also benefit from the use of these CMMI aligned Center processes.